 Tech Trek is a science and math camp designed to develop interest, excitement, and self-confidence in young women who will enter eighth grade in the fall.
 It features hands-on activities in math, science, and related fields.
-All sleeping, eating, instructional, and recreational facilities are located on a university campus where camps are held.
+All camps are held on a university campus, and all facilities—sleeping, eating, instructional, and recreational—are located on campus.

 AAUW branches are not always able to work with every local school, either because the principal, counselors, and/or teachers choose not to, or because there are too many schools and too few scholarships available in the local area.
 Girls must attend the camp at which the local AAUW branch has made reservations.

 Organizations, unions, groups of teachers, etc., may become Tech Trek Partners by raising funds for a specific group of students.
 Contact the coordinators at email@example.com for details.
 Parents cannot provide a scholarship for their daughters, and all campers must attend a participating California school.

 AAUW Tech Trek, now in its 17th year, is designed to help girls continue their interests in science, math, engineering & technology (STEM) exploration and learning, through the tricky years when new distractions enter their lives.
 Studies have shown that girls’ interests can be sustained if they are exposed to the careers available to women in science today.
 Tech Trek provides some of that exposure.